 |University Service and Committee Work||

 2015-present Member, Digital Arts & Humanities Certificate Program committee.

-2014-present Member, Campus Sustainability Committee, and co-Chair of Transportation Working Group
+2014-present Member, Campus Sustainability Advisory Board, and co-Chair of Transportation Working Group

 2013 Member, Provost's Strategic Planning Committee, Research sub-committee, IU

 2013 Member, Dean's Committee to establish Program in Human Evolution, IU College of Arts & Science

 2012-present Elected member, Steering Committee, Alliance of Distinguished and Titled Professors, IU/IUPUI

 2011-2012 College "Themester" Organizing Committee: "Good behavior, bad behavior: molecules to morality"

 2007-present Steering Committee, Center for the Integrative Study of Animal Behavior

 2006-2008 University General Education Committee / Social & Historical subcommittee.